MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 	mov es, ax
 ```

 These couple of lines, also, should be taken on faith.
 You can see, we are setting the value `0900h` on the register `es`.
-Now, we move to the most important part of this function.
+Let's move to the most important part of this function.

 ```{.asm}
 	mov ah, 02h